Thomas Egerton, 1st Viscount Brackley

 Thomas Egerton, 1st Viscount Brackley, (c.
-1540 – 15 March 1617), known as Lord Ellesmere from 1603 to 1616, was an English nobleman, judge and statesman from the Egerton family, also recorded Edgerton, who served as Lord Keeper and Lord Chancellor for twenty-one years.
+1540 – 15 March 1617), known as Lord Ellesmere from 1603 to 1616, was an English nobleman, judge and statesman from the Egerton family, also recorded Edgerton and Egert, who served as Lord Keeper and Lord Chancellor for twenty-one years.

 Early life, education and legal career

 Thomas Egerton was born in 1540 in the parish of Dodleston, Cheshire, England.
 He was the illegitimate son of Sir Richard Egerton and an unmarried woman named Alice Sparks from Bickerton.
-He was acknowledged by his father's family, who paid for his education.
+He was acknowledged by his father's family, who paid for his education, in some documents he is recorded under the shortened form Egert, known as a variation for collateral members.
 He studied Liberal Arts at Brasenose College, Oxford, and received a bachelor's degree in 1559.
 He then studied law at Lincoln's Inn and was called as a barrister by 1572.
 He was a Roman Catholic, until a point in 1570 when his non-conformity with the Church of England became an issue with his Inn passing on a complaint from the Privy Council.

 Egerton built a respectable legal practice pleading cases in the Courts of Queen's Bench, Chancery and Exchequer.
 After Queen Elizabeth I saw him plead a case against the Crown he was appointed Queen's Counsel.
 In 1579 he was elected Master of the Bench of Lincoln's Inn.
 On 28 June 1581 he was appointed Solicitor General.

 He married Elizabeth Ravenscroft, daughter of Thomas Ravenscroft of Bretton, Flint, in 1576 and by her had issue: